ietf-wg-keytrans/draft-protocol/draft-ietf-keytrans-protocol.md

 } PrefixProof;
 ~~~

 The `results` field contains the search result for each individual value.
-It is
+Every
-sorted lexicographically by search key (which is always a VRF output in this
+index corresponds to the respectively indexed binary ladder step targeting the
-protocol).
-The `result_type` field of each `PrefixSearchResult` struct indicates
+queried version.
+The `result_type` field of each `PrefixSearchResult` struct
-what the terminal node of the search for that value was:
+indicates what the terminal node of the search for that value was:

 - `inclusion` for a leaf node matching the requested value.
 - `nonInclusionLeaf` for a leaf node not matching the requested value.
 In this